sarashamas/docs-calendar/docs/api/methods/js_eventcalendar_setdate_method.md

 ### Description

-@short: Sets the current date of Event Calendar
+@short: Sets a current date of Event Calendar

 ### Usage